profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-1993-january.md

 Questions & Answers II
 ======================

+*Issue 23, published in January 1993.
+The second in a series of extracts from a conversation between Luang Por Chah and a lay Buddhist.*

-Does one have to practise and gain *samādhi* (concentration) before one can contemplate the Dhamma?
+*Q:* Does one have to practise and gain *samādhi* (concentration) before one can contemplate the Dhamma?

+*Luang Por Chah:*
 We can say that’s correct from one point of view, but from the aspect of practice, *paññā* has to come first.
 In conventional terms, it’s *sīla*, *samādhi* and then *paññā*, but if we are truly practising the Dhamma,